 Bronwen’s Story Centre for Addiction and Mental Health Bronwen Sims says her job as a CAMH peer support worker keeps her healthy.
 “I still have my up and down days, but having the regularity of the job and the consistency… Continue Reading →

-Porter: Painful stories shed light on downside of ‘Canadian experience’ Catherine Porter Apr 26 2011 When Judy Cong immigrated to Canada a decade ago, she promised her parents she’d sponsor them soon.
-She was an electronic engineer with 11 year’s… Continue Reading →
+Catherine Porter Apr 26 2011 When Judy Cong immigrated to Canada a decade ago, she promised her parents she’d sponsor them soon.
+She was an electronic engineer with 11 year’s experience at a Chinese steel company.
+She figured she’d find… Continue Reading →

 Ethnic voices at City Hall Share News April 21 2011 Amidst the ongoing debate about political pandering to the “ethnic” and “very ethnic” vote, 16 immigrants and refugees will take the microphone at Toronto’s City Hall on April 27 to… Continue Reading →

-Ex-addict puts poverty behind her Laurie Monsebraaten Jul 18 2010 Theresa Schrader was a terrible loser.
+Laurie Monsebraaten Jul 18 2010 Theresa Schrader was a terrible loser.
 But it wasn’t losing her home, her family or her dignity to a life of addiction and the streets that tore her apart.
-It… Continue Reading →
+It was losing two babies to… Continue Reading →

-Agents of change rise from the streets Carol Goar June 19, 2009 The four-month interlude between the announcement of Ontario’s poverty reduction plan and the release of the provincial budget was a tough time for Children’s Minister Deb Matthews.
-The… Continue Reading →
+Carol Goar June 19, 2009 The four-month interlude between the announcement of Ontario’s poverty reduction plan and the release of the provincial budget was a tough time for Children’s Minister Deb Matthews.
+The economy was deteriorating.
+Her government colleagues were… Continue Reading →